andrewbaxter/lunk/readme.md

 See `link!` documentation for a detailed explanation.
 Links can be manually (without macros) defined but there's some boilerplate.

-## Ownership

-Values have weak references to dependent links and no references to the links that write to them.
-This means that there are no rc-leaking cycles in the graph structure itself.

-Links must be kept alive for the duration you want them to trigger.
-If a link is dropped, it will stop activating during events.
+## Memory management and ownership

+Links store strong references to their input and output values, but values store no references.
+You must keep all links alive for callbacks to happen.

+A good way to keep them alive is to store them in the UI elements related to them.
+When the UI elements are removed the callbacks will no longer fire.

+Keeping or accidentally dropping links can cause incorrect behavior - see the troubleshooting section below for suggestions.

 ## Animation

-To animate primitive values
+Primitive values can be interpolated over multiple steps.

 1. Create an `Animator`